Formation of mega-parsec giant radio sources from hosts residing in dark matter halos with normal hot baryonic gas fractions: Results and discussion

-The radio power-linear size diagram (P-D diagram) is an important diagnostic for studying radio sources with different jet powers \citep{baldwin82,hardcastle18}.
-In this work, we calculate the radio power (or radio luminosity) using the same method as \cite{duan25}.
-The evolution of the GRSs in our four runs (set at redshift $z=0.2$) in the P-D diagram, together with observed GRSs selected within the redshift range $\rm 0.1 < z < 0.3$, is shown in the top panel of Fig. \ref{figPd}.
-As shown, the radio powers of the GRSs in our simulations are comparable to those observed at similar scales.
-Comparing the radio powers of the jetted lobes in runs M13, M14, and M15, we find that the radio power of GRSs generally increases with {dark matter} halo mass (and consequently with jet energy and power).
+As shown, the radio powers of the most simulated GRSs within halo masses of $\rm 10^{13}$ and $\rm 10^{14} M_\odot$ are comparable to those observed at similar scales.
+Comparing the radio powers of the jetted lobes in runs M13, M14, and M15, the radio power of GRSs generally increases with dark matter halo mass (and consequently with jet energy and power in our simulations).
+The simulated sources with the same power but shorter jet duration ($\rm t_{jet} = 54.8$ Myr; run names containing `t0E0') fade much more rapidly than those in other runs.
+Indeed, these sources with low power ($\rm \sim 10^{-4} L_{Edd}$) and short jet duration (tens of Myr) have become faint remnant sources by the time they reach GRS scales.

 The linear relation between jet power and radio power is widely used in the literature \citep{hardcastle18,dabhade20b,ye25}.
-In our simulations, although the jet power in run M14E1 is higher than in M15, the radio power of the lobe in run M14E1 is lower than that in run M15 as they evolve from approximately 250 kpc to 1600 kpc (top panel of Fig. \ref{figPd}).
-This indicates a deviation from the simple linear relation between jet power and radio power.
-We show the relationship between jet power and radio power at three characteristic scales (50 kpc, 800 kpc, and 1200 kpc) in the bottom panel of Fig. \ref{figPd}.
-In reality, the radio power of jets should depend on the galactic environment, jet power, and the evolutionary stage at which they are observed, making the relationship considerably more complex than a simple linear correlation.
+By applying a semi-analytical model informed by simulations and observations, the linear relation for active radio sources at low redshift is given by \citet{hardcastle18}:

+Using this relation and considering a spectral distribution $P_{\nu} \propto \nu^{-\alpha}$ with $\alpha \sim 0.86$ (Eq. \ref{eqalpha}) for a lobe length of 400 kpc (d=800 kpc), the radio powers corresponding to the jet powers adopted in this work (listed in Tab. \ref{tab1}) are shown as red dots in Fig. \ref{figPd}.
+These values are typically higher than the radio powers of jets injected with kinetic energy dominance (black dashed lines) in our simulations.
+This result can be roughly understood from the different assumptions regarding the electron energy density in the radiation model.
+We have assumed equipartition between electron energy and magnetic energy when calculating the radiation, whereas in \cite{hardcastle18} the electron energy is set to be ten times higher than the magnetic energy.
+The jet model in \cite{hardcastle18} is kinetic-energy-dominated; consequently, the radiation from the sources in \cite{hardcastle18} is stronger than that of our kinetic jets (black dashed lines in Fig. \ref{figPd}).